 A baseline FARMAX file was created utilising the physical and financial data collected for each farm.
 OVERSEER (Version 6.1.2) and FARMAX were used simultaneously, as FARMAX allows the user to ensure that energy requirements are met for cows and the impact of mitigation options on farm financial records is clear, while OVERSEER allows the impact of mitigation options on nitrogen loss to be modelled.
 Mitigation options were generated through consultation among DairyNZ staff and farmers and a generalised mitigation protocol was developed and documented.
 This mitigation protocol described what, when, and to what degree different mitigation options were enacted on each farm, so that all farms generally followed the same overall process.
-Nonetheless, there were subtle differences in mitigations were applied to two farm scenarios for each of the 26 farms.
+Nonetheless, there were subtle differences in mitigation use between farms, due to differences in their individual characteristics.
+Mitigations were applied to two farm scenarios for each of the 26 farms.
 These can be broadly described as management changes within the current farm system first (Scenario 1), followed by an infrastructure change (Scenario 2).
 Scenario 1 involved the baseline farm scenario, where cows were wintered on a support block.
 Scenario 2 involved the incorporation of a stand-off pad.